nitish-vashisth/springboot-prepkaro/README.md

 # Interview Questions

-1. What is Spring boot?
+1. What is Spring boot ?
-2. Features of SpringBoot ?
+2. Features of SpringBoot
-3. Spring vs SpringBoot ?
+3. Spring vs SpringBoot
 4. How SpringBoot works ?
 5. @SpringBootApplication , @ComponentScan
 6. What does the @SpringBootApplication annotation do internally?